Biometria-se/grizzly-lsp/README.md

 -   Press ▷ to run the launch config (F5).
 -   In the [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.) instance of VSCode
     -   Open file `features/project.feature`
-    -   Watch console output where you started `grizzly-ls`